 The SFO minimum option is available to landowners who qualify as small forestland owners under specific criteria outlined in the OFPA, and who prefer to harvest more trees in certain riparian areas.
-The minimum option is available only for harvest Types 1, 2 and 3, not Type 4.
+There is a minimum option for harvest Types 1, 2 and 3, but not Type 4.
 It allows the use of narrower tree retention area widths than the standard option.